 Bio: The Rev. Dr. Paul L. Gaston, III

-Dr. Gaston has been ordained for 27 years, serving in Tennessee, Kentucky and Ohio as a “bi-vocational,” balancing ministry in the Church with work in higher education.
-A former provost at Kent State University, he is currently the university’s Trustees’ Professor, teaching English literature and higher education administration.
-He will retire from this position in May.
+The Rev. Dr. Gaston has been ordained for 27 years, serving in Tennessee, Kentucky and Ohio as a “bi-vocational,” balancing ministry in the Church with work in higher education.
+He was a provost at Kent State University for 18 years and then became the University’s Trustees’ Professor, for 4 years before retiring in May 2017

 Since 2011, Dr. Gaston has worked as a consultant to Lumina Foundation, which focuses on postsecondary education.
 He is one of four authors of Lumina Foundation’s influential Degree Qualifications Profile.
 Recent articles consider subjects such as early rock ‘n’ roll, the Italian novel, computer dominated futures trading, accreditation reform, George Herbert and the British hymn tradition, and the future of the book.